Learn about managing all aspects of user accounts including managing two-factor authentication.

 In the Add User window, enter the email address for the new user.

 Zone Administrator: This user can control all aspects of the Automox console for this zone.
+For zones with a Pro plan, this role can access devices with remote control.

 Patch Operator: This user can create, modify, and delete patch policies.
 They do not have permission to create or modify a worklet or a required software policy.
 They can view and run any policy type.
 They can modify and read groups, however, they cannot associate or disassociate groups with worklets or required software policies.